Type to search

 Price: ⭐ ⭐ ⭐ ⭐ ⭐

-The Crown PZM30D boundary microphone is the industry standard microphone recommended by professionals.
+The Crown PZM30D is the industry standard mic recommended by professionals.
 This mic contains a bass-tilt switch that enables the user to adjust its low-end response to whatever application aligns with it, allowing for more custom tweaking.

-This microphone has two frequency responses of 20Hz to 20kHz, two selectable frequency responses, and a maximum sound pressure level of 150dB.
-When positioned flush against a surface, the mic capsule of the microphone will capture sound waves, yielding a stronger mic signal with less phase cancellation and coloration.
+This mic has two frequency responses of 20Hz to 20kHz, two selectable frequency responses, and a maximum sound pressure level of 150dB.
+When positioned flush against a surface, the mic capsule will pick up sound waves, yielding a stronger mic signal with less phase cancellation and coloration.
 This is compatible with both Mac and Windows.

-This Crown PZM microphone does have a wide frequency range and hemispherical polar pattern, which you won’t find in other microphones.
-The hemispherical polar pattern is perfect whether you’re micing a room for individual instruments, full orchestras, or speech, this microphone is a top recommendation.
+This Crown PZM does have a wide frequency range and hemispherical polar pattern, which you won’t find in other microphones.
+The hemispherical polar pattern is perfect whether you’re micing a room for individual instruments, full orchestras, or speech, the Crown PZM30D is a top recommendation.

 Pros and Cons of Crown PZM30D